-A practical foreign exchange and currency guide on sending money and travel to Greece
+A practical foreign exchange and currency guide to Greece

 Although the news has been full of negative stories about the financial and immigrant crises which have engulfed Greece in recent years, there are still many reasons to visit this delightful country.
 From its stunning beaches and superb mountain scenery to great food, astounding history and, above all, its warm Hellenic welcome.
 It is also a very affordable country to travel in.
 As one of the continent’s most popular destinations during the summer times, people from around the world flock to its famous islands for the sun, and to the cities for the history.